autodesk-platform-services/aps-acc-locations-manager/README.md

 ### Tips & Tricks

-This sample uses .NET Core and works fine on both Windows and MacOS.
+This sample uses .NET and works fine on both Windows and MacOS.
 See [this tutorial for MacOS](https://github.com/augustogoncalves/dotnetcoreheroku).

 ## License